jayway/cljwordgraph/README.md

             (gather-words "   mary had a\tlittle\n   lamb    "))
         "splits words on whitespace"))

-* From the command line, run `lein test`.
+From the command line, run `lein test`.
 You will get a compile error because the function doesn't exist yet.

 Add an empty function `gather-words` in `src/cljwordgraph/core.clj`:

     (defn gather-words [s] )

-Now try to compile and test again:

-* From the command line, run `lein test`.
+From the command line, run `lein test` again.
 It should now compile, but the test fails.
 So, now you should implement `gather-words` to fulfil the test.
-Make the function split the string into words.

 ### Useful functions
 * .split (java.lang.String#split)